cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --symbolic-labels [{true,false}]
-                         generate symbolic labels for jump instructions where possible --mlog-indent {0..8}   the amount of indenting applied to logical blocks in the compiled mlog code --function-prefix {short,long}
+                         generate symbolic labels for jump instructions where possible --mlog-indent {0..8}   the amount of indenting applied to logical blocks in the compiled mlog code --no-argument-padding [{true,false}]
+                         when set, mlog instructions emitted  by  the  compiler  are  not  padded with zeroes for unused arguments
+  --function-prefix {short,long}
                          specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name)